JYU-IBA/jibal/INSTALL.md

           cmake -G "Visual Studio 16 2019" -A x64 -DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake ../

     - We use the *-G* option to select the MSVC compiler version.
 It's not strictly necessary.
 Use *Visual Studio 15 2017* for  MSVC 2017.
 Older versions are not supported.
-    - It may not be necessary to speficy $CMAKE_TOOLCHAIN_FILE$ explicitly either
+    - It may not be necessary to specify $CMAKE_TOOLCHAIN_FILE$ explicitly either
     - Run the following to build the library

           msbuild ALL_BUILD.vcxproj